 The most important thing to consider when choosing to use debit or credit cards is whether or not you can stick to a budget and pay off your balances.
 If you’re someone who is prone to making purchases outside your budget and carrying a balance every month, then a debit card that will limit your ability to spend beyond your means is probably best.

-On the other hand, if you’re able to pay off your balances every month and spend within your means (even though you know you could spend more), then taking advantage of credit card benefits may be a smart financial decision.
+On the other hand, if you can pay off your balances every month and spend within your means (even though you know you could spend more), taking advantage of credit card benefits may be a smart financial decision.

 No matter which type of card you use, it will be important for you to track your spending so that you know where you stand at all times.
 You don’t want to be hit with overdraft fees on your debit card, nor do you want to get into a situation where you can’t pay your credit card balances and be forced to pay interest.

 In both cases, you’ll need to ensure that you know where your money is going, how much you have available to pay for expenses, and stay within your limits.

 You’re the expert on you.
 Make sure you assess your habits honestly and make the best financial choice for yourself.

 Moral of the Story

 There are some pretty stark differences between a debit and a credit card, and each has its pros and cons.